Treating staff fairly Home and hybrid working policies

 • sexual orientation

-For example, an employer accepts a hybrid working request from a male employee who has children.
-The employer refuses a similar request from a female employee because they assume she'll be distracted by her children.
+For example, an employer accepts a hybrid working request from a man who has children.
+The employer refuses a similar request from a woman.
+This is because they assume a woman will be distracted by the children.
 This is 'direct discrimination' based on sex.

 You must not implement a policy or rule that's the same for everyone but has a worse effect on someone because of a protected characteristic.